The Girl from Plainville: Development

 On August 15, 2019, it was announced that Universal Content Productions was developing a television series inspired by the case, with documentarian Erin Lee Carr and journalist Jesse Barron serving as consulting producers.
 On August 7, 2020, it was reported that series was given a straight-to-series order and the series would be titled The Girl From Plainville which would be on Hulu.
 The series is created by Liz Hannah and Patrick Macmanus who are also expected to executive produce alongside Elle Fanning and Brittany Kahan Ward.
 Universal Content Productions, Echo Lake Entertainment, and Littleton Road Productions are the production companies involved with producing the series.
 On April 14, 2021, it was announced that Lisa Cholodenko is set to direct the first two episodes of the series.
 On September 2, 2021, it was reported that Hannah, Zetna Fuentes, and Pippa Bianco were added as directors for the limited series.
 The series was released on March 29, 2022.

-The series is scheduled to release on StarzPlay in UK, Austria, Belgium, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Luxembourg, the Netherlands, Norway, Spain, Sweden, Switzerland, Japan, and Latin America, including Brazil and Mexico.
+The series was released on StarzPlay in the United Kingdom, Austria, Belgium, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Luxembourg, the Netherlands, Norway, Spain, Sweden, Switzerland, Japan, and Latin America, including Brazil and Mexico.

 Filming for the series began on August 17, 2021, and concluded on December 10, 2021, in Savannah, Georgia.